microsoft/dotnet/Documentation/compatibility/scrolling-a-wpf-treeview-or-grouped-listbox-in-a-virtualizingstackpanel-can-cause-a-hang.md

-## Scrolling a WPF TreeView or grouped ListBox in a VirtualizingStackPanel can cause a hang
+## Scrolling a WPF TreeView or grouped ListBox in a VirtualizingStackPanel can cause an application to become unresponsive

 ### Scope
 Major